Peter-Morawski/json-transform/docs/source/getting-started.rst

 Serializing
 -----------

-We have three different methods to serialize our object:
+When we want to serialize our :py:class:`JsonObject` we have to use the :py:class:`Serializer` which offers three different functions to serialize our object:

 - :py:func:`to_json_dict`
 - :py:func:`to_json_string`